anegg0/ailabopenai/prompts/production-ready-prompts/twai_prompt_document_parameters.md

 --------
 START OF PROMPT:

->>>>> Write a SDK Reference guide explaining the configuration parameters for deploying an Orbit Chain using the Orbit SDK
+>>>>> Write a SDK Reference guide explaining the Orbit Chain configuration parameters using the Orbit SDK

 **[ARTICLE]** = The actual content and steps of the guide.
 **[OUTPUT-TYPE]** = SDK Reference guide